larson-group/clubb_release/model/grid/Readme.txt

 --------------------------------------------------------------------------------

-LBA (lba):
+Deep Convective Cases:
+LBA (lba), ARM 97 (arm_97), ARM 0003 (arm_0003), and ARM 3-year (arm_3year):

-lba_zt_grid.dat file:
+deep_convection_128lev_27km_zt_grid.grd file:

-The LBA zt_grid.dat file is based on the stretched grid that is found in SAM for that case.
+The deep convection (128 level; 27+ km) zt_grid.grd file is based on the stretched grid that is found in SAM for the LBA case.
 The same stretched grid is found in SAM for the GATE_noshear_normalf case.
-There are 128 grid levels that cover the 27000 m. vertical domain.
+There are 128 grid levels that cover the 27500 m. vertical domain.
 The lowest grid levels are at -25 m. and 25 m.
 Grid levels are 25 m. to 65 m. apart near the surface and gradually increase in thickness until they reach 250 m. apart at an altitude of 5750 m.
 Above that level, the grid levels remain 250 m. apart.

 --------------------------------------------------------------------------------